 - In the Margaret Weis novel Robot Blues, it's mentioned that one of the characters (who's in his 30s) has a mother who, thanks to extensive plastic surgery, is often mistaken for his younger sister.

 - Ann's mother in Arrested Development— Michael can't believe that Ann's mom is so hot, and covers it by claiming he can believe she's so young.
 Maeby asks if she looks old enough to play Topher Grace's mom.

-- Merlin's mother Hunith looked normal enough in the first season, when Merlin himself appeared extremely young and was described as a "young boy" in the Opening Narration.
-Five years pass in the show's time-line, and when Hunith reappears, looking exactly the same as she did half a decade ago despite her son's sudden growth spurt (and now refered to as "a young man"), she is suddenly this trope.
+- Merlin (2008): Merlin's mother Hunith looked normal enough in the first season, when Merlin himself appeared extremely young and was described as a "young boy" in the Opening Narration.
+Five years pass in the show's time-line, and when Hunith reappears, looking exactly the same as she did half a decade ago despite her son's sudden growth spurt (and now referred to as "a young man"), she is suddenly this trope.
 She almost looks younger in her series 4 appearance than in her series 1 appearance, while Merlin has definitely gone from boy to man.
 Judge for yourself: Hunith◊ and Merlin◊ in Series 1, Hunith◊ and Merlin◊ in Series 4.

 - On Once Upon a Time, due to a curse that left Snow White and Prince Charming effectively frozen in time for 28 years, they look like they're around the same age as their daughter, Emma.

 - On Lost Girl, Fae age considerably slower than humans, so, for instance, succubi Bo and her mother Aife could easily pass as sisters; Inga Cadranel (Aife) is younger than Anna Silk (Bo).